tatinacher/module-federation-example/README.md

 `home` gets Header from remote `nav`, values from remote `data` and render it on page

 `nav` app exposes `Header` component

+`ad-test-sad` app exposes `ChosenVariant` component to show random image for A/B test

 ### State manager